Discovery and Insights (preview) for Azure AD roles (formerly Security Wizard)

 If you're starting out with Privileged Identity Management (PIM) in your Azure Active Directory (Azure AD) organization, you can use the Discovery and insights (preview) page to get started.
 This feature shows you who is assigned to privileged roles in your organization and how to use PIM to quickly change permanent role assignments into just-in-time assignments.
 You can view or make changes to your permanent privileged role assignments in Discovery and Insights (preview).
 It's an analysis tool and an action tool.

-Before your organization starts using PIM, all role assignments are permanent: the users are always in these roles even if they do not presently need their privileges.
-The first step of the wizard shows you a list of high-privileged roles and how many users are currently in those roles.
-You can drill in to a particular role to learn more about users if one or more of them are unfamiliar.
+Before your organization starts using Privileged Identity Management, all role assignments are permanent.
+Users are always in their assigned roles even when they don't need their privileges.
+Discovery and insights (preview), which replaces the former Security Wizard, shows you a list of privileged roles and how many users are currently in those roles.
+You can list out assignments for a role to learn more about the assigned users if one or more of them are unfamiliar.

 Sign in to the Azure portal.

 Select Azure AD roles and then select Discovery and insights (Preview).
 Opening the page begins the discovery process to find relevant role assignments.